Mixed-symmetry fields in de Sitter space: a group theoretical glance: Verma interlude

 \end{definition}

 The BGG resolution for generalised Verma modules is then quite similar to the one previously exposed for Verma modules.
 The main difference comes from a decomposition of the Weyl group induced by the choice of a parabolic subalgebra.
-A convenient way to parametrise such a subalgebra is to choose a subset $\Delta_\p$ of the root space of $\g$: $\Delta_\p := \spa{\alpha^{(i)} \in \Delta^{(s)}| i=1,\dots,m\, ; m \leqslant r}$, with $\Delta^{(s)}$ the set of simple roots and $r$ the rank of $\g$.
-Then one can define the subalgebra $\bar \g$ dual to subspace of the weight space generated by $\Delta_\p$ and decompose it as $\bar \g := \bar \h \bigoplus\limits_{\alpha^{(i)} \in \Delta_\p} \g^{\pm \alpha^{(i)}}$, where $\bar \h$ and $\g^{\pm \alpha^{(i)}}$ are the space spanned by, respectively, the Cartan generators and ladder operators associated to the roots in $\Delta_\p$.
-Then, the parabolic subalgebra defined by the choice of $\Delta_\p$ is the subalgebra generated by $\bar \g$ and the full Cartan subalgebra of $\h$ of $\g$ together with all the positive ladder operators of $\g$.
-In other words, the parabolic subalgebra $\p$ is the Borel subalgebra augmented with a part of the negative ladder operators so that this set of generators spans a proper subalgebra of $\g$. \\
+One way to single out a parabolic subalgebra of $\g$ is to consider a subset $\Sigma$ of the set of simple roots $\Phi_s$, and defining